pyOpenSci/lessons/github-git/0-first-contribution.md

 1. First, you will identify a repository you want to contribute to.
 Here, you can use the [pyOpenSci learning repository](https://github.com/pyOpenSci/pyos-demo-package-contribute) to test your skills.
     * You will [get to know that repository](get-to-know-repo) which starts with reading the [contributing guide](contributing).
 This guide should provide some instructions on how to make your first contribution.
 1. You will [identify an issue or bug that you want to work on](identify-issue).
-This will involve either reading through open issues and finding good first ones to work on.
-If you already have a fix in mind that doesn't exist in the existing issue list, you will [create a new issue](create-issue) in the repo.
+This will involve either reading through open issues and finding a good first one to work on or, if you already have a fix in mind that doesn't exist in the existing issue list, you will [create a new issue](create-issue) in the repo.
 1. Once you have created an issue or identified what you wish to work on, you will [`Fork` or create a copy of the repo](fork-repository) in your GitHub account.
 1. In your fork, you will edit the file(s) addressed in your issue.
-In this lesson series, you will do [all of the work in the GitHub interface](4-edit-commit-files), which means that you don't have to [clone (or copy)](6-clone-repo) the repo locally to your computer.
+In this lesson series, you will do [all of the work in the GitHub interface](4-edit-commit-files), which means that you don't have to [`clone` or download](6-clone-repo) the repo locally to your computer.
 1. Once your edits are complete, you will commit the changes and open a <kbd>Pull Request</kbd> to the parent repository.
      * Finally, wait for the developers to review/comment on your PR.
 Be patient; this step can take time as people are busy and often donate their time to this effort!
 :::